How To Help

 Your Questions Answered

-Your donation will be used towards meeting the cost of buying the Chapel, along with helping to bring in the expertise and skills needed to plan for the Chapel’s future repair and restoration costs.
+Your donation will be used to help bring in the expertise and skills needed to plan for the Chapel’s future repair and restoration costs.
 As well as the costs of the much needed resource to support our volunteers to keep the doors of the Chapel open.

 Looking ahead with optimism to 2033 and the Chapels 200th anniversary…

 We will be preparing for what we need to do to make sure the Chapel doors remain open and welcoming over the next 10 years.
 It is a big and complex task.
-To help us navigate this task we have a simple route map with 3 milestones that we need to reach.
+To help us navigate this task we have a simple route map with 3 milestones.
+You have already made milestone one happen!

-Milestone One – where we are right now
+Milestone Two – where we are right now

 Find gifted support and earned income streams to restore and repair the buildings.
 An important part of this will be to understand what renewable energy options we can use to help maintain and preserve the buildings, keeping costs down.